 (Are you imagining that scene from Wayne's World where Mike Myers walks into the guitar store and sees the "No Stairway" sign over his favorite piece?
 If you weren't, you totally are now, aren't you?)

-The bottle said I could take one to two pills every four to six hours, so I didn't see anything wrong with following the bare minimum of directions.
+The bottle said I could take one to two pills every four to six hours, so I didn't see anything wrong with following the maximum dosing schedule.
 Apparently, though, the on-call OB/GYN who released me did.
 Which meant that entire Monday all I could depend on for relief was Al*eve and Ty*lenol.

 Tuesday came, but I was afraid to call in again because what if the pharmacy's auto robot was keeping track of this and thought my profile matched that of a bonafide street addict?